-Term Definition

-Close associates Includes:

-Declarable Conflict of Interest A declarable COI is a situation where a Councillor might have a conflict of interest, and the Councillor must declare the interest, and then either Councillor choose's to leave the meeting or other Councillors vote to decide whether the Councillor can participate in a decision.
+Term Definition Close associates Includes: Spouse, parent, child or sibling Partner in business partnership Employer (non-government) Organisation of which you are an executive officer or board member Any company or entity that you or your close associates own, part-own or have an interest in (except public shares where you own less than 5%) Declarable Conflict of A declarable COI is a situation where a Councillor might have a conflict of Interest interest, and the Councillor must declare the interest, and then either Councillor choose's to leave the meeting or other Councillors vote to decide whether the Councillor can participate in a decision.

-Declarable COIs include:

-Donations (gifts) + loans + sponsored travel or accommodation totalling

-\$500-2000 in relevant term

-Interests where a reasonable person might think you could be biased

-Prescribed Conflict of A prescribed COI is a specific, clear list of situations where legislation

-Interest states that a Councillor must not participate in decisions.

-Prescribed COIs include:

-Donations (gifts) + loans + sponsored travel or accommodation totalling

-\$2000 or more in relevant term

-Matter relates to a contract with Council (incl. panels, sponsorships,

-unsuccessful tenders)

-• Matter relates to an application or submission to Council (e.g. DA or grant

-application)

-Appointment/employment matters of Chief Executive Officer (CEO) if

-close associate

-Related Parties Includes

-Close associates (see above)

-Plus

-In-laws (your spouse's parent, child or sibling)

-Any other person you have a close personal relationship with

-Any company or entity that you or another related party own, part-own or

-have an interest in.

-L
+Declarable COIs include: • Donations (gifts) + loans + sponsored travel or accommodation totalling \$500-2000 in relevant term • Interests where a reasonable person might think you could be biased Prescribed Conflict of Interest A prescribed COI is a specific, clear list of situations where legislation states that a Councillor must not participate in decisions.
+Prescribed COIs include: • Donations (gifts) + loans + sponsored travel or accommodation totalling \$2000 or more in relevant term • Matter relates to a contract with Council (incl. panels, sponsorships, unsuccessful tenders) • Matter relates to an application or submission to Council (e.g. DA or grant application) • Appointment/employment matters of Chief Executive Officer (CEO) if close associate Related Parties Includes